 The Cradle Mountain Film Festival screens the best adventure films from Tasmania and across the globe on the fringe of the Tasmanian Wilderness World Heritage Area.

-The weekend program includes the Tasmanian exclusive screening of Mountainfilm on Tour, the One Year in Tasmania Adventure Film competition showcasing the many moods and adventures to be had on our little island in one year, kids' film events, filmmaker's workshops and Q & A sessions, the Mountain Huts Film Trail: a self-guided walking program of screenings in the mountain huts around Cradle Mountain, and outdoor adventure activities including canyoning, wilderness yoga, cold water therapy and the Dove Lake Classic trail run.
+The weekend program includes the Tasmanian exclusive screening of Mountainfilm on Tour, the One Year in Tasmania Adventure Film competition showcasing the many moods and adventures to be had on our little island in one year, kids' film events, filmmaker's workshops, Q & A sessions and Adventure Storytelling, the Mountain Huts Film Trail: a self-guided walking program of screenings in the mountain huts around Cradle Mountain, and outdoor adventure activities including canyoning, wilderness yoga, Thai massage, cold water therapy and the Dove Lake Classic trail run.

 Join the local wildlife and people for some mountain culture and experience adventures in film at the stunning Cradle Mountain National Park.

-Get in early as venue spaces are limited, making for an intimate and exclusive experience.
+Get in early as venue spaces and Festival Passes are limited, making for an intimate and exclusive experience.
 Seriously beautiful, boutique and adventurous!

 For entry in the One Year in Tasmania Adventure Film Competition:

-- Films must be shot and made between 1 March 2018 and 1 March 2019, featuring an adventure in TASMANIA.
+- Films must be shot and made between 1 March 2019 and 1 March 2020, featuring an adventure in TASMANIA, AUSTRALIA.